frcdesign/FRCDesign.org/docs/design-guide/stages/stage1/1C-gearboxes.md

 - Pitch Diameter = number of teeth/diametrical pitch
 - Diametrical pitch = dp, the number of teeth per inch of diameter.
 Pretty much every gear we use in FRC will be 20 DP.
 - In CAD, this means you can make bearing holes for axles based off of two construction circles representing gears (dimensioned with the pitch diameters) that are tangent to each other

+!!!
+Tip
+    Most teams add a little bit to each pitch diameter circle to give room for manufacturing tolerances and allow the gears to mesh smoother.
+This is usually from .001 inches to .003 inches per pitch circle (.002-.006 in total).

+### Belt/Chain Dimensions
+- Pitch is the distance between the teeth
+- Belts and chains are defined by pitch, teeth (or links), and width (only matters for pulley width)
+- Length (pitch x teeth = length)
+- Standard belt pitch can be different: HTD5 is 5mm, GT2 in FRC is usually 3mm, and RT25 (sold only by REV) is .25in
+- KEY IDEA: You can only buy set lengths of belts.
+Designing for belts requires a [center-to-center distance calculator](https://wcproducts.com/pages/calculator-belt) that will give you the closest center-center distance to a given preferred distance, pitch and pulley sizes
+- You can use whatever center-to-center distance you want for a chain as long as you provide a way to tension it (which is heavily recommended for all chains used)

 ## Gearbox 1
 The first gearbox introduces you to some basic ideas.
 As always, it's a mix between CAD fundamentals and FRC fundamentals.
 By the end of this you should be able to design a simple 1-stage gearbox with a motor.